The ROLA Report

 On April 3, 2026, President Trump signed an executive order titled "Urgent National Action to Save College Sports," representing the most direct federal intervention in collegiate athletics in history.
 Building on a July 2025 executive order introducing federal guardrails around athlete compensation, the April order seeks national standards governing eligibility, transfers, NIL arrangements, and revenue sharing.
 Its August 1, 2026 effective date means compliance implications are immediate for any program operating in the current academic year.

 The Nebraska arbitration challenge, in which football players contest CSC deal rejections under a state law prohibiting penalties for NIL participation, tests whether CSC authority overrides state-level athlete protection legislation.
-Texas Attorney General Ken Paxton and a multistate coalition have organized resistance to CSC participation agreement provisions.
+Multiple state attorneys general have organized resistance to CSC participation agreement provisions.
 The regulatory environment of 2026 is more complex, more litigated, and more consequential than any prior moment in the NIL era.

 Sources: Morgan Lewis, April 2026; Multistate, April 2026; sportsepreneur.com, March 2026.